After Midnight (Nat King Cole album): Release history

-Initially, the album was released in a 33rpm LP version as well as in a set of four (7-inch) 45rpm discs.
-In 1987, five previously unreleased tracks recorded at the same original sessions were added as bonus tracks to the Capitol Records CD re-release titled, The Complete After Midnight Sessions.
-Some later re-issues, under the title, After Midnight, The Complete Session or simply, After Midnight, also include one or more alternate take(s) with the 17 songs from the original 1956 recording sessions.
+Initially, the album was released in a 33 rpm LP version as well as in a set of four (7-inch) 45 rpm discs.
+In 1987, five previously unreleased tracks recorded at the same original sessions were added as bonus tracks to the Capitol Records CD re-release, titled The Complete After Midnight Sessions.
+Some later re-issues, under the title After Midnight, The Complete Session or simply After Midnight, also include one or more alternate take(s) with the 17 songs from the original 1956 recording sessions.
 There are also at least three other reissues with 18, 19 and 21 tracks.